mkbmain/DapperRepo/README.md

-Located in CreateDbWithTestTable.Sql you will find the create database scripts
+Located in CreateDbWithTestTable.Sql you will find the create database scripts.

+Special Thanks to armanx